 You might see a few hikers climbing up to a small landing behind the falls.
 If you are prepared to get wet, this precarious venture adds even more fun to the hike.
 The view from behind the falls is a treat and so is the fresh mint that grows there.
 Your safety is your responsibility.
 Attempt at your own risk.

 Before returning back down the trail, relax beneath the falls, which feels worlds away from the city life below.
 Anyone who lives in LA and enjoys waterfalls should visit this two-tier 200-foot beauty.
 The early part of the year is the best time to visit, when the falls are at their fullest.
 To Upper Escondido Falls and back is 3.8 miles round trip with 400 feet of elevation gain.
 Dogs and mountain bikes are welcome.
 No fee or permit is required, so get out and enjoy!

 To get to the trailhead: Take PCH to Winding Way in Malibu.
-Winding Way is a minor street between Kanan Dune Road and Malibu Canyon Road (by Pepperdine University).
-There is a free parking lot for the trail is at the bottom of Winding Way and additional parking along PCH.
+Winding Way is a minor street 4.5 miles west of Malibu Canyon Road (by Pepperdine University) and 1.4 miles east of Kanan Dune Road on the north side of PCH.
+Turn up Winding Way and into a free parking lot for the trail on the left at the bottom of Winding Way.
+Overflow parking is along PCH.

 |Point Dume Natural Preserve|